billy-hipps/Bankruptcy-Prediction-Using-Financial-Reporting-Data/README.md

 # Bankruptcy Prediction Using Financial Data

-This project was developed as part of an academic assignment and achieved a mark of 73%.
-The objective was to implement a machine learning approach to predict bankruptcy using financial data from Taiwanese companies.
+Implementation of machine learning to predict bankruptcy using financial data from Taiwanese companies.
 The project compares Logistic Regression and Balanced Bootstrap Aggregating methods to create reliable bankruptcy prediction models.

 ## Data Source